 Just weeks after this show was recorded, Jawbreaker would finish their tour and promptly break up.
 It would take 21 years for the cerebral punk trio to reunite.
 Released a few years after their demise, this live album captures them in a particularly fraught and discombobulated headspace, but the visceral energy of the songs is still incredibly powerful.
 Whether it’s the cracked, raw emotion of Jinx Removing, the vicious self-loathing of Parabola or the ragged, gruesome melancholy, this record captures a band on the brink of implosion, but those scars and bruises only add to the tension and fire of the performances.

 Less than six months after the release of fifth album Powerage, there had been plans for an AC/DC Greatest Hits collection.
 It was scrapped in favour of something much better: the Australian band’s first live album.
 Recorded on April 30, 1978 at the Apollo Theatre in Glasgow, it captures the vitality of a band who were still only a few years into their career at the time, but who had already conquered the world.
 More importantly, it’s a striking document of the talent and prowess of original vocalist Bon Scott, who would die less than two years after the gig took place.

 IRON MAIDEN, LIVE AFTER DEATH (1985)

-If you’ve seen reports of Iron Maiden’s current tour, you’ll know they’re still one of the most impressive live acts around with production values that any pop star would be jealous of.
+If you’ve seen Iron Maiden’s most recent Legacy Of The Beast Tour, you’ll know they’re still one of the most impressive live acts around with production values that any pop star would be jealous of.
 The same was true more than three decades ago, as Live After Death convincingly proved.
 Here, after all, was a band with a vision that outstripped that of most others – and the songs to go with it.
 Just listen to the ferocious rendition of Run To The Hills from this record and you’ll know exactly what we mean.